![]() |

 Trout and Dolly Varden

 Rainbow trout, cutthroat trout, and Dolly Varden are available in many of the freshwater drainages of POW.
-Trout and Dolly Varden are feeding opportunistically on salmon fry, sculpins and aquatic insects.
-Fishing improves as water temperatures warm into the summer in both lakes and rivers.
+Trout and Dolly Varden are feeding opportunistically on salmon eggs, sculpins and aquatic insects.
 Productive drainages for trout include Luck, Klawock, and Sarkar lakes, the Thorne River, and Ratz Creek.
 Regulations regarding size limits, bag limits, and the use of bait can vary by waterbody, so please check the Southeast Alaska Sport Fish Regulation Summary.

 Halibut

-Halibut fishing will remain good through the summer.
+Halibut fishing will remain good into the fall.

 Lingcod